-- The above example uses a Krita painted flowmap in the 3d program Blender. a brush was set to source Gradient and Mix:Drawing angle.
-The gradient in question contained the 360° for normal map colours.
+The above example uses a Krita painted flowmap in the 3D program Blender.
+A brush was set toand .
+The gradient in question contained the 360° for normal map colors.
 Flow maps are used in several Shaders, such as brushed metal, hair and certain river-shaders.

-Exactly the same as using Source:Gradient with Mix, but only available for the Color Smudge Brush.
+Exactly the same as using Mix, but only available for the Color Smudge Brush.with

 Allows you to change the ratio of the brush and bind it to parameters.
 This also works for predefined brushes.